tripti1410/my-space/src/content/posts/scale-up-on-scroll-text.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 If you have questions or would like me to create similar effects, please comment on YouTube or connect through Twitter and DM.
-Thank you so much!